pvt-16/SPAIC/README.md

 # SPAIC
-Secure and Private AI Scholarship Challenge by Udacity
+**Secure and Private AI Scholarship Challenge by Udacity**

 Run this command in Admin mode for SSL certificate errors on downloading packages

     pip install --upgrade pip --trusted-host pypi.org --trusted-host files.pythonhosted.org

+Use colab to write and run programs: https://colab.research.google.com/